Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam06/05/2024

-According to a VNA correspondent in Japan, many volunteer activities are taking place in areas affected by the earthquake earlier this year in Ishikawa province, as people in this Northeast Asian country are enjoying Golden Week, the longest holiday of the year.
+According to a VNA reporter in Japan, many volunteer activities are taking place in areas affected by the earthquake earlier this year in Ishikawa province, as people in this Northeast Asian country are enjoying Golden Week, the longest holiday of the year.

 Now, after many efforts to overcome the disaster, access to the areas devastated by natural disasters has gradually become more convenient.
-Some volunteers have started to enter the damaged areas by personal vehicles and local authorities are busy preparing for a "wave" of volunteers just in time for the holidays.
+Some volunteers have started to go into the damaged areas by personal vehicles and local authorities are busy preparing for a "wave" of volunteers just in time for the holidays.

 According to a volunteer center in Ishikawa's Anamizu town, an average of more than 90 people signed up to volunteer every day from the start of Golden Week in late April to May 8, up 1.6 times from a week earlier.